 Sunday, August 08, 2010

 On Nov.
-30, 1974, Notre Dame lost to Southern Cal 55-24 in what was thought to be one of the most incredible comebacks in college football history.
+30, 1974, Notre Dame lost to Southern Cal, 55-24, in what was thought at the time to be one of the most incredible comebacks in college football history.
 The Irish jumped out to a 24-0 lead before USC ran off 55 unanswered points.

 But was it really an amazing comeback, or was Notre Dame required to throw the game?
-Thanks to ESPN Classic, I can now provide the answer, and the answer is that it was all a hoax.
+Thanks to ESPN Classic, I can now provide the answer: It was all a Masonic hoax.

-You see, something truly amazing was going on at the same time of the Notre Dame-Southern Cal game, and that was the burgeoning (and ill-fated) romance between yours truly and the girl I was destined to marry and who was destined to divorce me as part of the preconceived plan to destroy my life.
+Getting back to the Notre Dame-USC game, something truly amazing was going on at the same time as that "contest,", and that was the burgeoning (and ill-fated) romance between yours truly and the girl I was destined to marry and who was destined to divorce me as part of the Masonic plan to destroy my life.
+The Freemasons hated me for breaking away from the satanic cult into which I was born, and for choosing good over evil, and for refusing to sacrifice innocent, defenseless children to Satan.

 I wasn't much of a Notre Dame fan at the time, and I didn't think much about it.
 I was more interested in the daughter.
 I started to fall in love with her that night, and we were married a year and a half later.
 That's another story, addressed elsewhere on this blog.